piskvorky/gensim/README.txt

 Documentation
 -------------

-Manual for the gensim package is available as `HTML <http://nlp.fi.muni.cz/projekty/gensim/>`_ and as `PDF <http://nlp.fi.muni.cz/projekty/gensim/gensim_manual.pdf>`_.
+Manual for the gensim package is available in `HTML <http://nlp.fi.muni.cz/projekty/gensim/>`_.
 It contains a walk-through of all the features and a complete reference section.
-It is also included in the source package.
+It is also included in the source distribution package.

 -------